California leading 20 states suing the EPA over the authority to stop projects that release pollutants into waterways

 FRESNO, Calif.
-(KSEE) — California is leading 20 states suing the EPA over the authority to stop projects that release pollutants into waterways, possibly halting many projects planned by President Donald Trump.
+(KGPE) — California is leading 20 states suing the EPA over the authority to stop projects that release pollutants into waterways, possibly halting many projects planned by President Donald Trump.

 During a visit to the Valley this March, President Trump said, “America is a nation built by farmers who work hard to provide for their families and support their neighbors and draw out God’s abundance from the earth.”